Harukana Receive: Team Eclair

-The pairing of the Thomas Twins, Claire and Emily; who are daughters of Marissa Thomas, a former US Pro Player and current coach.
+The pairing of the Thomas Twins, Claire and Emily; who are daughters of Marissa Thomas, an American former pro player and current coach.
 Their team name is a play on éclair.
 They are ranked as the second best pairing behind Narumi and Ayasa.
-Originally, when Kanata and Narumi were a team, the pair was defeated by them, with Claire declaring them their rivals (and friends); eventually, their mother became Narumi and Ayasa's coach, with the Thomas Family becoming close with Kanata's family.
+Originally, when Kanata and Narumi were a team, the pair was defeated by them, with Claire declaring them their rivals (and friends); eventually, their mother became Narumi and Kanata's coach, with the Thomas Family becoming close with Kanata's family.
 However, when Kanata's parents died, they noted Kanata's broken spirit as the twins noticed this was not the fiery Kanata that defeated them prior.
 Marissa offers herself as Kanata's parental figure upon learning Kanata's return to the sport.